Havana Brown Cat Health Issues & Prevention

 Havana Browns are predisposed to several health conditions including HCM, calcium oxalate stones, upper respiratory.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 6-10 lbs and lifespan of 8-13 yrs, the Havana Brown requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 6-10 lbs and lifespan of 8-13 yrs, the Havana Brown has specific care needs shaped by its genetics and build.
 For those considering the Havana Brown, the breed's combination of light shedding, moderate activity level, and known health predispositions forms the essential baseline for informed ownership.

 Health Predisposition Summary: Havana Browns show higher-than-average incidence of HCM, calcium oxalate stones, upper respiratory based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.